 Welcome to the Tourism Community Library Designation

-If you’ve traveled into the mountains from the Front Range during a summer weekend, it’s hard not to notice just how many people are also making the trip.
+If you’ve traveled into the mountains from the Front Range during a weekend, it’s hard not to notice just how many people are also making the trip.
 From both in and out-of-state, crowds of people are making the most of the summer by visiting our beautiful mountain communities and enjoying Colorado’s spectacular landscapes.
 Tourism helps drive Colorado’s economy, and libraries in tourist hotspots see the effects as well.
 Historically, at Library Research Service (LRS), we’ve categorized these libraries located in areas impacted by tourism as Resort Libraries.
-This year, however, we collaborated with these libraries to redefine this designation and update the list of libraries included, renaming them Tourism Community Libraries (TCLs).
+Recently, we collaborated with these libraries to redefine this designation and update the list of libraries included, renaming them Tourism Community Libraries (TCLs).
 In this post we’ll outline how these changes came to be.
 But first, let’s share why this designation exists to begin with and why you may (or may not) want to use it when working with the Public Library Annual Report (PLAR) data.

 Why the Distinction?

 The Tourism Community Library designation exists in part to help libraries make meaningful comparisons with their peer libraries by removing outliers.
 Peer libraries are libraries with enough similarities that there is value in measuring one against the other.
 You may already have an idea of which libraries are your peers.
 Maybe they serve similar communities nearby, have a similar governing system, and/or reach a similar number of people.
 Peer comparisons can be incredibly useful for gauging how well a library is serving its communities and learning from other libraries.
 There is no single right or wrong way to determine which libraries are your peers.
 The Tourism Community Library designation is merely a tool that LRS provides to help libraries identify their peers and avoid outliers that may drastically skew the data, because not all comparisons are helpful.
 Tourism Community Libraries, for example, tend to have more funding and higher expenditures per capita than similarly sized libraries located in areas with less tourist traffic.
-So, just as comparing your life to a friend’s gorgeous vacation photos isn’t helpful, comparing a library located in a tourist hotspot to one that is not, without taking their locations into account, may not result in a fair analysis.
+So, just as comparing your everyday routine to a friend’s gorgeous vacation photos isn’t helpful, comparing a library located in a tourist hotspot to one that is not, without taking their locations into account, may not result in a fair analysis.

 On the LRS site, we often present the PLAR data by legal service area (LSA) population groupings because this can be a helpful way to make peer comparisons.
 If you choose to use the groupings on this page, it is important to note that libraries designated as Tourism Community Libraries (called Resort Libraries prior to 2024) are listed in their own category and not included within the LSA population categories where they would otherwise fit.
 This means that the averages and totals listed in each LSA population category only take into account libraries within that LSA population that are not designated as Tourism Community Libraries.
 Smaller libraries are particularly susceptible to the way Tourism Community Libraries can skew totals and averages in their LSA population groupings.
 Being aware that Tourism Community Libraries are separated out of these groups is important, so anyone working with this data can consciously make the call to include or not include these libraries in their analysis.
 In order to make this call, however, one also needs to understand what makes a Tourism Community Library.